5 Tips For Helping A Friend Cope With Grief

 Looking for ways to support a grieving friend?

-How you choose to verbally support your friend can be important.
-One important thing to remember is that it’s OK to talk about the deceased; in fact, it may reassure your friend to know that their loved one is being remembered.
-When in doubt, practice honesty.
-You can start with “I’m not entirely sure what to say or how to say this, but …”.
+One of the most important things to remember is that it’s okay to talk about the deceased; it may reassure your friend that their loved one is being remembered.
+When in doubt, practice honesty, complemented by meaningful eye contact, to convey your sincerity.
+You can start with, “I’m not entirely sure what to say or how to say this, but …”.
 Even if it’s hard for you to express your condolences, your friend will likely appreciate your efforts.

 The following are some messages to consider: